DoctorPok42/DoctorPok42/README.md

 <div align=center>
 I'm DoctorPok and i build things for the web and more

-I am a junior developer who likes to invest himself in various projects and keep on learning
+I'm an experienced developer who likes to get involved in different projects and keep learning.
 </div>

 ## Things I know/use